open-telemetry/opentelemetry-collector-contrib/receiver/statsdreceiver/README.md

 - `timer_histogram_mapping:`(default value is below): Specify what OTLP type to convert received timing/histogram data to.

-// TODO: can add regex support for `match` later.

-`"match"`, we only support `"*"` now.

 `"statsd_type"` specifies received Statsd data type.
 Possible values for this setting are `"timing"`, `"timer"` and `"histogram"`.

 `"observer_type"` specifies OTLP data type to convert to.
-The only supported target data type currently is `"gauge"`, which does not perform any aggregation.
+We support `"gauge"` and `"summary"`.
+For `"gauge"`, it does not perform any aggregation.
-Support for `"summary"` data type is planned to be added in the future.
+For `"summary`, the statsD receiver will aggregate to one OTLP summary metric for one metric description(the same metric name with the same tags).
+It will send percentile 0, 10, 50, 90, 95, 100 to the downstream.
+TODO: Add a new option to use a smoothed summary like Promethetheus: https://github.com/open-telemetry/opentelemetry-collector-contrib/pull/3261

 Example: